-In the last five years (2005 to 2010) we have seen a burgeoning groth in erection of new units in and around Morbi.
+In the last ten years (2005 to 2015) we have seen a burgeoning groth in erection of new units in and around Morbi.
 Mostly new unit manufacture vitrified tiles and large format wall tiles.

 The quality of the local products is becoming comparable to that of international standards.
 Some of these products are also qualifying stringent European EN14411:2006 norms.